-Mitigation measures (identified in Section 6.7.1) were previously in place at the site under the 07/267 permission and are continued to the current day.
-This was, and is, to ensure that there is no adverse environmental impact to the underlying groundwater.
-It is therefore considered that there has been, and there is currently, no significant risk of water related impacts from the subject site on human health
+Mitigation measures identified in Chapter 6 (Water) will ensure that there is no adverse environmental impact to the underlying groundwater.
+It is therefore considered that there will be no significant risk of water related impacts from the proposed development on human health.